 Water-bath processing is the easiest way to can high-acid foods.
 Low-acid foods, including most vegetables, must be pickled or otherwise acidified if you want to run them through a water bath; otherwise, they must be processed in a pressure canner.

 - Set the canning rack in the bottom of the canning kettle, fill it halfway with water, and bring it to nearly a boil.
+Add 1/2 teaspoon of distilled vinegar to the water bath if you have hard water so jar exteriors don’t cloud, and keep a tea kettle of boiling water at hand to easily top off the canner.

-- Wash the jars, rings, and lids.
+- Wash and rinse the jars, rings, and lids.
 Keep the jars hot until you are ready to fill them.
 Check the manufacturer’s directions for the lids; some brands need to be warmed before use.

 - Set the lid on the jar, and screw on the ring so that it is just finger tight; overtightening prevents air from escaping as the jar seals and can cause the lids to buckle.

 - Cover the kettle, turn the heat to high, and wait for the water to reach a full boil.
 Once boiling, set the timer as specified in the recipe, adding your altitude adjustment.
+Keep the canner covered and at a full boil until the timer goes off, and then turn off the heat, remove the canner lid, and wait 5 minutes.

 - After 12 hours, remove and wash the rings and wipe down the jars with a damp cloth.
 Label each jar, listing at least the contents and date.